An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Conclusions

 \section{Conclusions}

 Image-domain decomposition methods are readily applicable to commercial DECT scanners, but susceptible to noise and artifacts on attenuation images.
 To improve MBID performance, it is important to incorporate accurate prior knowledge into sophisticatedly designed MBID.
-The proposed distinct cross-material BCD-Net architecture successfully achieves accurate MBID by providing accurate prior knowledge via its iteration-wise refiners that exploit correlations between different material images with distinct encoding-decoding filters.
-Our patch-based interpretation reveals the cross-material property.
-On both XCAT phantom and patient head data, distinct cross-material BCD-Net reduces the artifacts at boundaries of materials and improves edge sharpness and contrast in soft tissue, compared to a conventional MBID method, DECT-EP, a state-of-the-art MBID method, DECT-ST, and a state-of-the-art noniterative DCNN denoiser.
+The proposed INN architecture, BCD-Net-sCNN-hc, successfully achieves accurate MBID by providing accurate prior knowledge via its iteration-wise refiners that exploit correlations between different material images with distinct encoding-decoding filters.
+Our study with patch-based reformulation reveals that learned filters of distinct cross-material CNN refiners can approximately satisfy the tight-frame condition and useful for noise suppression and signal restoration.
+On both XCAT phantom and patient head data, the proposed BCD-Net-sCNN-hc reduces the artifacts at boundaries of materials and improves edge sharpness and contrast in soft tissue, compared to a conventional MBID method, DECT-EP, a recent unsupervised MBID method, DECT-ST, and a noniterative dCNN method.
+We also show that BCD-Net-sCNN-hc improves the image quality over BCD-Net-dCNN, especially for patient head data, potentially due to its lower refiner complexity over that of BCD-Net-dCNN.
+For choosing refiner architecture in BCD-Net, we suggest considering the number of trainable parameters with the size/diversity of training data.

-The proposed INN architecture has room for further improvements.
-To further improve the MBID model, we plan to train the weight matrix $\W_0$ in (\ref{eq:MBID}) in a supervised way with proper loss function designs, rather than statistically estimating it.
+There are a number of avenues for future work.
+Our first future work is to investigate a three-material decomposition BCD-Net architecture in DECT; see its potential benefit in Section~\ref{sec:result-supp} and \crefrange{fig:mmd}{fig:comp-two-three}.
+Second, to further improve the MBID model, we plan to train the weight matrix $\W_0$ in (\ref{eq:MBID}) in a supervised way with proper loss function designs, rather than statistically estimating it.
 By extending the patch-perspective interpretations, we will develop an ``explainable" deeper refiner that might further improve the MBID performance of BCD-Net.
-To accommodate the non-trivial tuning process of $\beta$ in (\ref{eq:MBID}), we plan to learn it from training datasets.
+Third, to accommodate the non-trivial tuning process of $\beta$ in (\ref{eq:MBID}), we plan to learn it from training datasets.
+Finally, to further improve the generalization capability of the proposed INN architecture, we will additionally incorporate a sparsity-promoting regularizer into the proposed framework, similar to the recent work~\cite{wu:21:ar}.